-- Students may not access or post to social media sites during class, lab or clinical time. - Students must not save or transmit confidential, identifying or sensitive patient information on your personal computer or other electronic device. - E-mail or texting correspondence with faculty should be treated as public and should not include patient identifying information. - Students must comply with clinical agency regulations regarding use of computers, cameras, electronic devices, cell phones and social media while present in the facility. - Student should report breaches of this policy to an instructor promptly.
+- Students may not access or post to social media sites during class, lab or clinical time. - No social media posting while at your clinical facility.
+Just because your social media says "private" doesn't mean its private.
+Any student posting to any social media platform during their clinical time can be sent home with a zero and be made to make up the day. - Online activities that include, but not limited to social media such as Facebook, Instagram, or Snap Chat should include only appropriate and respectful content.
+Inappropriate postings that include discriminatory remarks, photos, patient information, harassment, threats of violence, or unlawful conduct will not be tolerated and may subject you to disciplinary action including termination from the program. - Students must not save or transmit confidential, identifying or sensitive patient information on your personal computer or other electronic device. - E-mail or texting correspondence with faculty should be treated as public and should not include patient identifying information. - Students must comply with clinical agency regulations regarding use of computers, cameras, electronic devices, cell phones and social media while present in the facility. - Student should report breaches of this policy to an instructor promptly.